-- .11 Personal care services means services which are furnished to an eligible client in the client's home to meet the client's physical, maintenance and supportive needs, when those services are not skilled personal care as described in the EXCLUSIONS section below, do not require the supervision of a nurse, and do not require physician's orders. - .12 Personal care provider means a provider agency as defined at 10 CCR 2505-10 section 8.484.50.Q which has met all the certification standards for personal care providers listed below. - .13 Personal care staff means those employees of the personal care provider agency who perform the personal care tasks. - .14 Skilled personal care means skilled care which may only be provided by a certified home health aide, as further defined at 10 CCR 2505-10 section 8.522, and in the EXCLUSIONS section below. - .15 Unskilled personal care means personal care which is not skilled personal care, as defined above.
+- .11 Personal care services means services which are furnished to an eligible client in the client's home to meet the client's physical, maintenance and supportive needs, when those services are not skilled personal care as described in the EXCLUSIONS section below, do not require the supervision of a nurse, and do not require physician's orders. - .12 Personal care provider means a provider agency as defined at Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10 CCR 2505-10 section 8.484.50.
+PQ.
+GENERAL DEFINITIONS, which has met all the certification standards for personal care providers listed below. - .13 Personal care staff means those employees of the personal care provider agency who perform the personal care tasks. - .14 Skilled personal care means skilled care which may only be provided by a certified home health aide, as further defined at Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10-10 CCR 2505-10 section 8.526522, HOME HEALTH AIDE SERVICES, and in the EXCLUSIONS section below. - .15 Unskilled personal care means personal care which is not skilled personal care, as defined above.